elazarl/elazarl.github.io/bootsequence.md

     rep movsb
     mov %edi, xfer

-Now back in real mode, we make another interrupt, unless we already read `count32` bytes.
+Now back in real mode, we read more from the disk, unless we already read `count32` bytes.
+The `count32` memory location is being set to the loader's size by OSv build process.

     xor %ax, %ax
     mov %ax, %ds